gwen-interpreter/gwen/README.md

 [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin)
 interpreter that accepts
 [feature specifications](https://github.com/cucumber/cucumber/wiki/Feature-Introduction)
-as input and produces executing instructions as output.
-It has an abstracted evaluation engine allowing any type of execution to be mixed in.
+as input and produces automation instructions as output.
+It has an abstracted evaluation engine allowing any type of automation to be mixed in.

 > Gwen = [G]iven [W]hen Th[en]